Tuesday, January 21, 2025

 HomeTips & GuidesWhen does Qantas release reward seats?

-When it comes to booking Qantas reward seats, knowing a few tricks of the trade can give you a huge advantage.
+When it comes to booking Qantas reward seats, knowing a few tricks can give you a huge advantage.

-That’s truer than ever in 2024, with so many Aussies collecting Qantas Points and wanting to use them for flights.
+That’s truer than ever in 2025, with so many Aussies collecting Qantas Points and seeking to use them for flights.

-To give our readers an edge with finding the optimal seats, here are some tips you need to know.
+To give our readers an edge with finding the best seats, we’ve compiled a few key tips.

 These seats are available to all frequent flyer members regardless of status.

-Getting reward seats on long-haul flights is the goal of most travellers.
+Getting Classic reward seats on long-haul flights is the goal of most travellers.

-Qantas used to automatically release seats from 353 days out from departure on most flights, but that is no longer the case.
+Qantas used to automatically release seats from 353 days out from departure on most of its flights, but that is no longer reliably the case.

-For most Qantas international flights, by far the best way to book reward seats is via batch releases.
+For most Qantas international flights, by far the best way to book reward seats is when Qantas releases a large batch at once.

-In 2023, Qantas on several occasions made thousands of seats available to all frequent flyers, like in February and October.
-This included some domestic seats too.
+Qantas has on several occasions in recent years made thousands of seats available to all frequent flyers.

-Usually, these batch releases are not announced ahead of time, which makes it hard to plan.
-So your best bet is to monitor availability closely and be ready to book (we always alert our readers via email – sign up at the end of this article!).
+Your best bet is to monitor availability closely and be ready to book.
+We always alert our e-news subscribers about batch releases via email – if you want to sign up, you can do so at the bottom of this article.

 Partner airlines

-Qantas doesn’t control how partner airlines release reward seats.
+Qantas doesn’t control how or when partner airlines release reward seats.
 Those airlines are responsible for the timing and quantity of seats released, and their methods vary.

 When they are released, they are available to all Qantas frequent flyers.
 Status doesn’t matter.